Instance Methods #

 1. Core Concepts #

-- Concept Explanation: Methods that belong to the type itself rather than a single instance are called Type Methods.
+- Concept Explanation: Methods that belong to the type itself rather than a single instance are called type methods.

-- For Structs and Enums, use the
+- For Struct and Enum, use the

-statickeyword. - For Classes, you can use
+statickeyword. - For Class, you can use

-- For Structs and Enums, use the
+- For Struct and Enum, use the

 - Key Syntax:

-static func,class func - Official Note:
+static func,class func

-2. Example Analysis #
+2. Example #

 class SomeClass {